 As far as Indiana is concerned, there are 403 top gyms available.

-This is a good figure that indicates good access to health and fitness and reveals any job opportunities if you have the right personal training certification.
+This figure indicates good health and fitness access and reveals any job opportunities if you have the right personal training certification.

 This figure puts Indiana in 17th place out of all states as far as gym presence is concerned.